-M.2.12 Extracurricular Events
+M.2.13 Extracurricular Events

 Students are required to attend school the day of an extracurricular event in order to attend that event.
-"Attendance" is defined as attending at least 4 out of the 7 class periods that day unless otherwise preapproved by an administrator.
-11:40 a.m. is considered the half-day point of a school day.
+"Attendance" is defined as attending at least 2 out of the 4 blocks that day unless otherwise pre-approved by an administrator.

-M.2.13 Extended Illness
+M.2.14 Extended Illness